ADVERTISEMENT

 1. Join a genealogical society.

 One of the easiest ways to meet fellow researchers is by joining a genealogical society.
 Most of these groups have monthly meetings in public spaces such as libraries, town halls or churches.
 Many have events and even organize research trips.
 Not sure about becoming a member?
 Go to a few meetings and interact with other family historians.
 Soon you’ll find you’re in good company with many new genealogy friends who will love to hear about your research triumphs and your brick walls.
-Check with your local library or research center or try internet searches for your county name plus genealogy society or historical society, and your state name plus genealogy society to find organizations in your own backyard.
+Check with your local library or research center, or try internet searches for your county name plus genealogy society or historical society or your state name plus genealogy society to find organizations in your own backyard.

 ADVERTISEMENT

-TIP: Can’t find a local genealogical society?
+Tip: Can’t find a local genealogical society?
 Try joining the local historical society and see about starting a genealogy subgroup.
 Or start your own society.

 2. Start a genealogy blog.